2025 NFL Draft: How high will Ashton Jeanty, others go after the 'year of the running back'

 1,660

-When teams turn on his film they'll immediately see his vision, burst, power, contact balance, and ability to use his long speed to create an explosive play every time he touches the ball.
-Jeanty had more 60+ yard rush TDs in 2024 (8) than any FBS team had 60+ yard runs.
-His game film will show a complete three-down back who can run, catch, block, and who is pro ready.
+When teams turn on his film they'll immediately see his vision, burst, power, contact balance and ability to use his long speed to create an explosive play every time he touches the ball.
+Jeanty had more 60-plus-yard rushing touchdowns in 2024 (eight) than any FBS team had 60-plus-yard runs.
+His game film shows a complete three-down back who can run, catch, block and who is pro ready.

 Ashton Jeanty